pradeeparaja/HRDashboard/README.md

 Are there any noticeable trends or disparities in hiring or termination rates among different demographic groups?

 11. Income Analysis
-What is the average salary for active employees, segmented by department and job title How does the salary distribution vary across different demographic groups?
+What is the average salary for active employees, segmented by department and job title?
+How does the salary distribution vary across different demographic groups?
 Are there any significant salary disparities between different departments or locations?